 Grandparents’ Rights: Taking Legal Action

-The lawyers at Tournour & Weiner in East Brunswick, NY, know that when parents separate or divorce, it can cause the relationships between grandparents and their grandchildren to suffer.
-We have assisted grandparents in maintaining a relationship with their grandchildren within the parameters of New Jersey's Grandparent Visitation Statute for more than a decade.
-We can help to uphold grandparents' rights so you can be a part of your grandchildren's lives.
+Frank Tournour, of Tournour Law in East Brunswick, NJ, knows that when parents separate or divorce, it can cause the relationships between grandparents and their grandchildren to suffer.
+Tournour Law has assisted grandparents in maintaining a relationship with their grandchildren within the parameters of New Jersey’s Grandparent Visitation Statute for more than a decade.
+We can help to uphold grandparents’ rights so you can be a part of your grandchildren’s lives.

 Rights of Grandparents in New Jersey